ilex-paraguariensis/yerbamate/README.md

 ## Features 🎉

-- Seamless integration with any installed python library such as PyTorch, TensorFlow, JAX, Huggingfacehub and etc.
+- Seamless integration with any installed python library such as PyTorch/Lightning, TensorFlow/Keras, JAX/Flax, Huggingface/transformers.
 - Easy to use interface to add source code of models, trainers, and data loaders to your projects.
 - Support for full customizability and reproducibility of results through the